SPJ "2022 Excellence in Journalism Awards"

-Her articles have appeared in Hispanic Outlook, Baja Traveler, Uptown, OurCity San Diego, Los Angeles Times, San Diego Union-Tribune, Decor & Style, Kids' Wall Street News and Hispanic, among others.
-Her "The Book of Latina Women: 150 Vidas (Lives) of Passion, Strength and Success" was selected for the 2007 California Collection for High Schools by the California Readers Association, and won 1st place in the International Latino Book Awards “Best Women’s Issues” category in 2014.
+Her articles have appeared in Hispanic Outlook, Baja Traveler, Uptown, OurCity San Diego, Los Angeles Times, San Diego Union-Tribune, Decor & Style, Kids' Wall Street News, Access Health News, and Hispanic, among others.
+Her books include: "The Book of Latina Women: 150 Vidas (Lives) of Passion, Strength and Success" and "Sonia Sotomayor: A Biography" for young readers.